mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 Every point with the region is mapped to a new location based on the deformation of the bounding B-spline curves.
 The B-splines themselves are defined by control points, so by adjusting the positions of these control points, we can have a great deal of control over any points embedded in the FFD volume (as shown in the figure below).
 Since both our CFD meshes and finite element models are point-based, we can embed them in the FFD and give the optimizer control over their shape.
+For more detail on the mathematical principles and implementation, refer to the following article: https://dafoam.github.io/docs/FFD/main.pdf

 .. image:: images/ffd_demo.png
    :scale: 50